 The first time I encountered this with my rabbits, I was so glad I had done my research and participated in rabbit groups because I knew what I was looking at.

 So red urine just means that your rabbit is urinating a reddish, pinkish, or maybe even a brownish color.
 But don’t panic.
 It usually just means that they’ve been eating too much of something like carrots for instance.

 However, if nothing in their diet has changed, or they keep urinating odd colors after the food has cleared their system, then it might be wise to get a urine sample and let a vet check it out.

-Obviously, there are a lot more illnesses that occur in rabbits.
-But I do hope that this overview of some common illnesses with rabbits will help you as you raise your own rabbits whether it be for farming purposes or as a pet.
+Obviously, there are a lot more rabbit diseases that occur in rabbits.
+But I do hope that this overview of some common rabbit diseases will help you as you raise your own rabbits whether it be for farming purposes or as a pet.